 The Massachusetts General Hospital Gynecologic Oncology Fellowship program offers trainees the opportunity to become fully immersed in the care of patients with reproductive cancers.
-Working with colleagues throughout the Department of Obstetrics and Gynecology, the MGH Cancer Center and other departments within the Massachusetts General Hospital, fellows will have the opportunity to provide surgical and clinical care for patients in these and other departments.
+Working with colleagues throughout the Department of Obstetrics and Gynecology, the Mass General Cancer Center and other departments within Mass General, fellows have the opportunity to provide surgical and clinical care for patients in these and other departments.

-The strengths of this program lie in its patient volume and the complexity and range of diseases treated on the service and in the comprehensive, vertically integrated approach to the patient in which the fellows carry out total primary care of the cancer patient.
-Although, we have an active consultative relationship with our allied services, urologic and general surgical procedures, as well as chemotherapy, are directly managed by the fellows.
+The strengths of this program lie in its patient volume and the complexity and range of diseases treated on the service and in the comprehensive, vertically integrated approach to the patient where fellows carry out total primary care of cancer patients.
+Although we have an active consultative relationship with our allied services, urologic surgical procedures, general surgical procedures and chemotherapy are directly managed by the fellows.

 The most effective teaching technique has been one-on-one teaching between faculty and fellows during inpatient rounds and in the operating room.
-In addition to direct hands on teaching and guidance, there are several didactic conferences as described below.
-Supervision of the fellows in the ambulatory setting comes from the five staff gynecologic oncologists.
-In addition, our colleagues in medical oncology, pathology, interventional radiology, and radiation oncology play a role in clinical teaching and in conferences.
+In addition to direct hands-on teaching and guidance, there are several didactic conferences as described below.
+Supervision of fellows in the ambulatory setting comes from the five staff gynecologic oncologists.
+In addition, our colleagues in medical oncology, pathology, interventional radiology and radiation oncology play a role in clinical teaching and in conferences.

-New clinical trial concepts are reviewed at the Dana Farber/Harvard Cancer Center Research Meeting and fellows are strongly encouraged to develop their own proposal.
+New clinical trial concepts are reviewed at the Dana Farber/Harvard Cancer Center Research Meeting and fellows are strongly encouraged to develop their own proposals.
 The Dana Farber/Harvard Cancer Center Gynecologic Oncology Basic/Translational Seminar Series merges the clinical care of patients with cutting edge laboratory research.

 Fellows have the opportunity to develop their clinical and surgical skills through a structured program of progressive responsibility.

-The second-year gyn onc fellow attends one monthly session of Colposcopy Clinic, performs loop excisional procedures as indicated, and is expected to learn the current management of cervical dysplasia.
+The second-year gyn onc fellow attends one monthly session of Colposcopy Clinic, performs loop excisional procedures as indicated and is expected to learn the current management of cervical dysplasia.

-The third-year gyn onc fellow attends one clinic session per week with division faculty on a rotating basis to have comprehensive exposure to the evaluation of new patients, pre-operative counseling, post-operative visits, and surveillance.
+The third-year gyn onc fellow attends one clinic session per week with division faculty on a rotating basis to have comprehensive exposure to the evaluation of new patients, pre-operative counseling, post-operative visits and surveillance.
 The fellow is also expected to write chemotherapy orders for patients on clinical trials or receiving standard regimens.
-Evidence-based decision-making is emphasized and discussed in real time with division faculty.
+Evidence-based decision-making is emphasized and discussed in real-time with division faculty.

-The first-year gynecologic oncology fellow has a year of protected time to perform comprehensive laboratory research and develop a thesis project under the direct supervision of Division faculty Bo Rueda, PhD, and Rosemary Foster, PhD.
-The Vincent Center for Reproductive Biology is located on the Mass General main campus.
+The first-year gynecologic oncology fellow has a year of protected time to perform comprehensive laboratory research and develop a thesis project under the direct supervision of faculty member Bo Rueda, PhD, and Rosemary Foster, PhD.
+The Vincent Center for Reproductive Biology (VCRB) is located on the Mass General main campus.
 The lab space includes independent investigators, post-doctoral students, other clinical fellows from subspecialties within the Department of Obstetrics & Gynecology, research assistants and lab technicians.
 The research efforts are centralized within the department to provide a collegial environment.

-The second- and third-year fellows have the opportunity to mine division databases for clinical topics, prepare trial concepts for presentation at the Gynecologic Oncology Group semi-annual meeting, mentor residents on clinical topics, and work on other research projects with Division faculty.
+The second- and third-year fellows have the opportunity to mine division databases for clinical topics, prepare trial concepts for presentation at the Gynecologic Oncology Group semi-annual meeting, mentor residents on clinical topics and work on other research projects with division faculty.

 There are presently two off-service rotations that provide additional expertise for the clinical fellows.

-One month is spent with Tim Russell, MD, chief of Gynecologic Radiation Oncology, during which time the fellow is required to be involved in all outpatient high dose-rate implants, attend a series of structured lectures by the radiation oncology staff, and attend dosimetry planning sessions.
-Dr. Russell serves as the co-chair of the NCI-Cervical Cancer Task Force, is a frequent program director for post-graduate courses within the SGO, and is nationally recognized for his clinical expertise and academic contributions.
-The educational goals for radiation oncology adhere closely those provided in the ABOG Guide to Learning in Gynecologic Oncology.
+One month is spent with Tim Russell, MD, chief of Gynecologic Radiation Oncology, during which time the fellow is required to be involved in all outpatient high dose-rate implants, attend a series of structured lectures by the radiation oncology staff and attend dosimetry planning sessions.
+Dr. Russell serves as the co-chair of the NCI-Cervical Cancer Task Force, is a frequent program director for post-graduate courses within the SGO and is nationally recognized for his clinical expertise and academic contributions.
+The educational goals for radiation oncology adhere closely to those provided in the ABOG Guide to Learning in Gynecologic Oncology.

 The second off-service rotation is a Gynecologic Pathology rotation offered in combination with Brigham & Women’s Hospital on an annual basis.
 This involves a week of post-graduate course material.
 The fellow is also required to attend sign-outs and conferences in pathology and cytology to provide sufficient immersion for a comprehensive, focused experience.

-The third year fellow is expected to present the Division Morbidity and Mortality data during Departmental Grand Rounds on a quarterly basis.
+The third-year fellow is expected to present the division Morbidity and Mortality data during Departmental Grand Rounds on a quarterly basis.
 The fellow is also charged with organizing the Wednesday didactic lectures series.

-To be considered for an interview, a completed application form with all applicable supporting documents (including CREOG scores) must be received by Friday, April 15, 2016.
+To be considered for an interview, a completed application form with all applicable supporting documents (including CREOG scores) must be received by Sunday, April 2, 2017.